IIIF/cookbook-recipes/recipe/0135-annotating-point-in-canvas/index.md

 ## Implementation notes

 This recipe, as [Simple Annotation — Tagging][0021] implements a method for annotating an image.
-Recipe [Begin playback at a specific point - Time-based media][0015] uses a Point Selector for selecting a specific time of a video this recipe selects instead a specific point of the image.
+Recipe [Begin playback at a specific point - Time-based media][0015] uses a Point Selector for selecting a specific time of a video, this recipe selects instead a specific point of the image.

 In this use case, the Annotation is inside an Annotation Page in the `annotations` list of the Manifest.
 The `motivation` of the Annotation is "tagging" and the target `source` points to the Canvas `id`.
 The `type` property is a Specific Resource while the Selector `type` property is a Point Selector that contains the coordinates `x` and `y` of the Canvas coordinates system as parameters.